 While rare, there are times it is the correct move to discard the card that you picked up.
 An example would be when you hold five higher trump and turn up a nine.

 When you are holding three trump and are making a lone bid, if you have to choose between holding two Aces or keeping an Ace-King combination, discarding the single Ace tends to be the better choice.
-This limits the opponents' opportunities to trump or over trump a suit.
+This limits the opponents' opportunities to trump or overtrump a suit.

-When a lone is called from third seat, and you're the dealer, you should discard next whenever possible (if it voids you in that suit).
+When a lone is called from the third seat, and you're the dealer, you should discard next whenever possible (if it voids you in that suit).
 Your partner should then lead next.
 This gives you the opportunity to trump or over trump the trick, and stop the lone.

 When you cannot follow a suit, this is your best opportunity to give you partner information.
 The first time that you cannot follow suit, you should discard the suit you want your partner to lead back to you.
 An excellent example is when you have an Ace-King combination.
 Throwing off the Ace will tell your partner you have the King.
-In those cases that you have Ace-x (x being any card less than the King), playing the smaller card is again your best shot at letting you partner know how to put you in the lead.
+In those cases where you have Ace-x (x being any card less than the King), playing the smaller card is again your best shot at letting your partner know how to put you in the lead.

 Be aware that a dealer who has been ordered to pick up a card is able to create a void in their hand.
 This means that the first card they throw off is likely to be from a double suit.